-But as I learned, free in this case is a very bad idea.
+But as I learned through years of failing at blogging, free in this case is a very bad idea.

 - You have no control over your own blog.
 I’ve heard people have had their profitable blogs taken down for no reason.
 You don’t want to risk your hard work going down the drain without any warning for something avoidable as not owning the space.

 - Capabilities on those sites are limited.
 With a free platform, you are limited to only a pre-selected set of free themes.
 Often times, you cannot change the appearance or layouts on your site which is a huge deal as viewers prefer sites with the author’s personality.